benda95280/MyFish/README.md

 # MyFish

-Plugin that add support to e able to fish in PocketMine !
+Plugin that add support to be able to fish in PocketMine !
 This plugin is not intended to be like Vanilla

 # Looking to add :